 For the first few weeks following surgery, your doctor will suggest that all medications be taken in crushed or liquid form.
 Once your body has healed, most patients can return to taking whole pills or cut pills that are no bigger than the top of a thumbtack or the bed of your pinkie nail.

-You’ll be asked to avoid certain medications such as non-steroidal anti-inflammatory drugs (NSAIDS).
+You will be asked to avoid certain medications such as non-steroidal anti-inflammatory drugs (NSAIDS).
 These include Motrin, ibuprofen, Advil, naproxen and Aleve.
 These medications can be harmful to your new anatomy and may cause ulcers.

 Can I get pregnant after bariatric surgery?